NonVisual Desktop Access: Development model

 From 2006 to 2013, NVDA's source code was managed via Bazaar, with NV Access switching to Git in 2013, citing development progress with Bazaar.
 The developers also took the opportunity to modify the release schedule to happen at regular intervals to prevent delay in releasing an official release and to make the release time frame predictable.

 In addition to official releases, nightly snapshot builds are also available for testing.
 Similar to the release process for the Linux kernel, NVDA snapshots are available in beta and alpha branches, with special topic branches created from time to time.
 NV Access describes the beta branch as a chance for users to gain early access to new features, alpha branch as bleeding-edge code for possible inclusion in the upcoming release, and topic branches for developing a major feature or to prepare for official release (rc branch).
-Some third-party developers also maintain specific branches, including language-specific versions of NVDA or to offer public preview for a feature under active development.
+Some third-party developers also maintain specific forks, including language-specific versions of NVDA or to offer public preview for a feature under active development.

-The current lead developers are Michael "Mick" Curran and Reef Turner with code and translation contributions from users and other developers around the world.
+While development is primarily led by NV Access, code, documentation and translation contributions come from users and other developers around the world.